CatherineH/CatherineH.github.io/_posts/2017-10-28-is-it-better-to-bake-cookies-in-a-toaster-oven.md

 <script type="text/javascript" async src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.1/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>

 <a name="myfootnote1">1</a>: It is my personal opinion that Z-Wave compatible devices are 2-3 times more expensive than they should be, given the underlying hardware.
 I think this is because Z-Wave is not open source, so development takes longer and costs more.
 I would not invest in a Z-Wave system now.
 It would be nice to be able to turn off my overhead light from a smartphone app so that I don't have to get out of bed, but just putting a long piece of twine on the pull chain seems to be an adequate solution.
+So depending on the situation, we're both right.